International Men's Day

-International Men's Day (IMD) is a global awareness day for many issues that men face, including parental alienation, abuse, homelessness, suicide, and violence, celebrated annually on November 19.
-The objectives of celebrating an International Men's Day are set out in 'All The Six Pillars of International Men's Day'.
+International Men's Day (IMD) is a global awareness day for many issues that men face, including abuse, homelessness, suicide, and violence, celebrated annually on 19 November.
+The objectives of celebrating an International Men's Day are set out in "All the Six Pillars of International Men's Day".
 It is also an occasion to celebrate boys' and men's lives, achievements and contributions, in particular for their contributions to nation, union, society, community, family, marriage, and childcare.

 History

 Inaugurated on 7 February 1992 by Thomas Oaster, the project of International Men's Day was conceived one year earlier, on 8 February 1991.
 The project was re-initialised in 1999 in Trinidad and Tobago.
 The longest running celebration of International Men's Day is Malta, where events have occurred since 7 February 1994.
-As Malta was the only country that observed the February date of celebrating Men and their contribution to the society, the Maltese AMR Committee voted in 2009 to shift the date for IMD to 19 November.
+As Malta was the only country that observed the February date of celebrating men and their contributions to society, the Maltese AMR Committee voted in 2009 to shift the date for IMD to 19 November.

-Jerome Teelucksingh, who revived the event, chose 19 November to honour his father's birthday and also to celebrate how on that date in 1989 Trinidad and Tobago's football team had united the country with their endeavours to qualify for the World Cup.
+Jerome Teelucksingh, who revived the event, chose 19 November to honour his father's birthday and also to celebrate how on that date in 1989 Trinidad and Tobago's men's football team had united the country with their endeavours to qualify for the World Cup.
 Teelucksingh has promoted International Men's Day as not just a gendered day but a day where all issues affecting men and boys can be addressed.
-He has said of IMD and its grass roots activists, "They are striving for gender equality and patiently attempt to remove the negative images and the stigma associated with men in our society".
+He has said of IMD and its grassroots activists, "They are striving for gender equality and patiently attempt to remove the negative images and the stigma associated with men in our society."

-Unlike International Women's Day, (8 March) International Men's Day is not officially recognised by the United Nations.
+Unlike International Women's Day, International Men's Day is not officially recognised by the United Nations.